thieaj/laptop-install/README.md

 # laptop-install

-This is my little script to install/re-install software on a laptop via Homebrew.
+This is my script/steps to install/re-install software on a laptop via Homebrew.